You know the story… you’ve split tested, reworked, and tweaked your paid ads and still have nothing to show for it.

 If you make an offer in an ad, maintain the scent of that offer from the ad to the landing page.
 Otherwise, it’s bye-bye traffic.

-The easiest way to do this is to use the exact same language from ad to landing page headline.
-But it can be done in a more subtle manner.
+The easiest way to do this is to use the same language from ad to landing page headline.
+But it can be done in a subtler manner.